Skip to main content

 Lisa Grunwald

-Lisa Grunwald is the author of the novels THE IRRESISTIBLE HENRY HOUSE, WHATEVER MAKES YOU HAPPY, NEW YEAR'S EVE, THE THEORY OF EVERYTHING and SUMMER.
-Along with her husband, Reuters Editor-in-Chief Stephen J. Adler, she edited the anthologies THE MARRIAGE BOOK, WOMEN'S LETTERS and LETTERS OF THE CENTURY.
-Grunwald is a former contributing editor to Life and former features editor of Esquire.
+Lisa Grunwald is the author of seven novels, including TIME AFTER TIME, THE IRRESISTIBLE HENRY HOUSE and THE THEORY OF EVERYTHING.
+Along with her husband, former Reuters editor-in-chief Stephen Adler, she edited the anthologies THE MARRIAGE BOOK, WOMEN'S LETTERS and LETTERS OF THE CENTURY.
+Grunwald is an occasional essayist and runs a side hustle called ProcrastinationArts, where she sells the other things she makes with pencils and paper.
 She lives in New York City.

 Books by Lisa Grunwald